 The kings and queens of value in the mechanical watch world, if you will.

-There are hundreds of other Seiko 5 models to choose from, I urge you to check them out on Amazon and find one you like if none of these tickle your fancy.
+Fortunately. there are hundreds of other Seiko 5 models to choose from.
+I urge you to check them out on Amazon and find one you like if none of these tickle your fancy.

 If you’ve ever owned one, or are looking to buy one, please let me know in the comments below!